ivychanyc/low-dose-cbct-to-ct/README.md

 Note: specify the number of epoch, number testing slices and a folder path for the converted images

 `python /data/test.py --dataroot /data/data/datasets/CBCT2CT/ --name model_01 --gpu_ids 1 --epoch 250 --num_test 5850 --results_dir /data/results_train`

+## Evaluation
+Mean Error (ME) and Mean Absolute Error (MAE) can be used to evaluate the synthetic CT

+cycleGAN-analysis.ipynb
+This evaluation code is intended to choose the best epoch, one can use 3 validation data to ensemble every 10th epoch of the models.

+cycleGAN-analysis-histogramMAEME.ipynb
+This is to plot different ME and MAE of individual testing datasets.